Medically reviewed on Jan 16, 2019

 • Appropriate use: For topical use only; avoid contact with eyes, mouth, nose, or other mucous membranes

-Reassess diagnosis if no clinical improvement after 2 weeks.
+Reassess diagnosis if no clinical improvement after completion of treatment course.

 Pregnancy Risk Factor